DeclaredSins/h265-to-snapshot/README.md

 # h265-to-snapshot
-As the name implies, this project aims to convert h265 rtsp stream to snapshot.
-It was not created for converting video to snapshot but instead a rtsp stream.
+As the name implies, this project aims to convert h265 RTSP stream to snapshot.
+It was not created for converting video to snapshot but instead a RTSP stream.
 It converts video to snapshot and display on the web so you can easily use it with your camera.

 ## Using with Scrypted
 Scrypted does not support converting prebuffer video to snapshot with h265, all you will get is a gray snapshot but the video will work as expected when you enable transcoding.